The chromatic index of finite projective spaces: Concluding remarks

-In order to apply Theorem \ref{idea} to obtain the exact value of $\chi'(\pg(n,3))$ for any even integer $n\geq 4$, we need to examine whether $\chi'(\pg(4,3))=\gaussm{4}{1}{3}+4=44$.
-Even though we spent much time to do a computer search for it, we haven't had any success so far.
-Actually the points and lines of $\pg(4,3)$ form an $S(2,4,121)$.
-Very little is known about the chromatic index of block-colorings of an $S(2,4,v)$ with $v\equiv 1\pmod{12}$ (see \cite[Section 10]{rr}).
+Algorithm \ref{suan1} and Algorithm \ref{suan2} are refined from Theorem \ref{thm:idea}.
+Algorithm \ref{suan1} gives all lines of $\pg(n,q)$.
+Algorithm \ref{suan2} counts the chromatic index of $\pg(n,q)$ as long as the data in the input area are provided.
+Take a coloring of $\pg(5,4)$ for example.
+Start from $\pg(5,4)$ constructed from Algorithm \ref{suan1}.
+It follows from Theorem \ref{thm:known results}, Lemma \ref{q4} and Lemma \ref{lem3_33} that $\pg(3,4)$ is $21$-colorable, $\pg(3,4)$ has Property $\e$ and $\ipg(3,4;1)$ is $21$-colorable where $20$ colors are used to color all lines incident with the given $\pg(1,4)$.
+Then apply Algorithm \ref{suan2} to obtain a parallelism of $\pg(5,4)$, which is 341-colorable.

-It follows from Example \ref{q2} and Lemmas \ref{q4}, \ref{q8} and \ref{q3} that $\pg(3,q)$ has the property E for $q\in\{2,3,4,8\}$.
-An interesting question is whether $\pg(3,q)$ has the property E for any prime power $q$.
-According to Theorem \ref{idea}, the solution to this problem will help to solve the existence of a parallelism of $\pg(n,q)$ for any odd integer $n$ and any prime power $q$.
+An interesting question is whether $\pg(3,q)$ has Property E for any prime power $q$.
+By Theorem \ref{thm:idea}, the solution to this problem will give the existence of a parallelism of $\pg(n,q)$ for any odd integer $n$ and any prime power $q$.